 This package tries to comply as maximum to the Fedora Packaging Guidelines; this means the packages has debug information packages, default Fedora’s GCC compile time options (where possible) and standard locations for binaries, data and docs.

 On CentOS/RHEL 6 and Fedora there are no SETUID binaries and instead all permissions are granted through kernel capabilities.
-CentOS/RHEL 5 do not have this mechanism and as such binaries in this platform are still configured with SETUID permissions.
 Example on Fedora:

 $ getcap /usr/bin/cdrecord /usr/bin/cdrecord = cap_dac_override,cap_net_bind_service,cap_ipc_lock,cap_sys_rawio,cap_sys_admin,cap_sys_nice,cap_sys_resource+ep